luiscmartinez/dreambuildgarage-strapi/README.md

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

+If you have node version manager (nvm) execute `nvm exec 18.19.1 npm run develop` or set your global node version to match a Strapi supported nodejs version.

 ### `develop`

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)